Tech-by-Sean/Kubernetes-Homelab/kubernetes/talos/readme.md

 cd ~/talos-cluster

 # Generate configuration files
-# Use the IP of your FIRST control plane node
+# Use the FINAL static IP of your FIRST control plane node
-talosctl gen config talos-homelab https://10.10.5.10:6443 \
+talosctl gen config talos-homelab https://10.10.5.200:6443 \
   --output-dir .

 # This creates: